PEDIATRIC PULMONARY FELLOWSHIP PROGRAM

-Welcome to the Pediatric Pulmonary Fellowship Program at UT McGovern Medical School at Houston.
+Welcome to the Pediatric Pulmonary Fellowship Program at The University of Texas Health Science Center at Houston (ACGME Program #3304821056).
 Thank you for your interest and taking the time from your busy schedule to read about our program.

 The training program that you choose is integral in the development of your knowledge & clinical skills during fellowship and eventually help direct your career path in pediatric pulmonary medicine.
 Our program focuses on you as an individual and customizes your educational journey to best fit your needs and aspirations.
 We adjust our educational curriculum based on the need’s assessment of the fellows’ performance and their career interests and goals.
 The faculty is deeply committed to training fellows and actively engages, supports and guides the fellows in their educational pursuits.
 As a testament to our dedication to fellow education, we have a 100% board pass rate on first attempt for ALL fellows who have graduated from our program.